xpmethod/xpmethod.github.io/_posts/projects/2015-06-01-rikersbot.md

 images:
 ---

-*Rikers Bot* is a coding workshop and an algorithmic storytelling event set in and about Rikers Island correctional facility, New York city's main jail complex.
+*Rikers Bot* is a coding workshop and an algorithmic storytelling project set in and about Rikers Island correctional facility, New York city's main jail complex.
 Follow us [@rikersbot](https://twitter.com/rikersbot).

 In the spring of 2015, the [Center for Justice